PostgREST/postgrest/api.rst

     { "id": 1 }
   ]

 This can be inconvenient for client code.
-To return the first result as an object unenclosed by an array, Include a Prefer request header
+To return the first result as an object unenclosed by an array, specify :code:`vnd.pgrst.object` as part of the :code:`Accept` header

 .. code:: http

   GET /items?id=eq.1 HTTP/1.1
-  Prefer: plurality=singular
+  Accept: application/vnd.pgrst.object+json

 This returns